Contents hide

 Explanation: When the verb is transitive and has an object, the adverb of manner can be placed after the main verb and the object.

-Adverb before the adjective or adverb it modifies:
+The adverb before the adjective or adverb:

 Example: The extremely talented artist painted a masterpiece.